davidsharp/advent-of-code/readme.md

     * 2017: runs the most recent solution (unfortunately hard-coded), input file path is taken as an argument
     * 2018-2019: expects the input data to be piped in, like: `pbpaste | node aoc-2019 [day]`
 * 2020: This year I want to write a more fully featured way of running each days solution, as well as breaking my usual monolith file into individual days
+* 2021: Much the same as 2020, although hoping to rework the way solutions are run, as well as a little work to get previous years running the through the same command